ojd2/web-crawl/README.md

 #### Repetitive Crawling Technique

 At a first glance, the repetitive algorithm for web crawling seems self explanatory.
 A page is fetched from a seed and then hyperlinks are extracted and stored in memory using a crawling algorithm.
-In many real world use cases, the Repetitive technique is used to keep sitemap indexes up to date.
+In many real world use cases, the repetitive technique is used to keep sitemap indexes up to date.
 The automation is then repeated over and over again "periodically" overtime.
 Such implementations of the algorithm + technique of Repetitive Crawling can be found within CMS systems.
 These are usually integrated into the CMS to capture and fetch any new HTML markup content published on various pages throughout a users website lifetime.

 #### Targeted Crawling